apecloud/kubeblocks/docs/user_docs/api-reference/apps.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>primaryIndex determines which index is primary when workloadType is Replication, index number starts from zero.</p>
+<p>primaryIndex determines which index is primary when workloadType is Replication.
+Index number starts from zero.</p>
 </td>
 </tr>
 <tr>